Natural Language Processing (NLP)

 - assessment creation tools that can aid in the test development process

 ETS has been at the forefront of research in automated scoring of open-ended items for over two decades, with a long list of significant, peer-reviewed research publications as evidence of our activity in the field.
 ETS scientists have published on automated scoring issues in the major journals of the educational measurement, computational linguistics and language testing fields.
-Their work has also resulted in 19 U.S. patents related to applying NLP in assessment, significantly more than any other organization.
+Their work has also resulted in over 50 U.S. patents related to NLP applications for assessment, significantly more than any other organization.

 The topic of automated constructed-response scoring has begun to receive substantial attention in the context of discussions related to assessment reform in the United States, as ETS measurement professionals and their colleagues in other assessment organizations noted in the recent report, Automated Scoring for the Assessment of Common Core Standards.
 This report highlights five key requirements to verify when considering the use of automated scoring systems: